Monas Hieroglyphica - PRE-ORDER

 New Title page and Ink Illustrations by Michelle Anderst

-Sewn hard-cover with printed dust jacket
+Sewn hard-cover with dust jacket printed on Mohawk Superfine.

 Book cloth with gold stamping to spine and front board.